 Run your sales funnel like a well-oiled machine.
 Plan with your sales team and analyze how many visitors turn into leads and how many leads become customers.
 Knowing the most efficient channels will help you stop leakages in your funnel.

 Strengthen your marketing spend

 Marketing is sometimes a trial-and-error process.
 You’ll try a lot of channels to see what works.
 After you’ve got reliable data, optimize your marketing spend on the most effective channels, saving money on less efficient ones.

 You should optimize your processes for quick ‘activation’ of your potential customers.
 The faster you get your visitors to try out your product or service, the quicker they discover the value gained from using it, and the cheaper the customer’s acquisition cost becomes.

 For SaaS companies, customers form the backbone of profit.
-To be sure you’re gaining real value from a customer, you should be able to tell the difference between how much it costs to acquire a customer and how much revenue you make from them during their business relationship with you.
+To be sure you’re gaining real value from a customer, you should differentiate between two things: How much it costs to acquire a customer.
+And how much revenue you make from them during their business relationship with you.
 This is also known as the LTV: CAC ratio.

 The secret is in keeping your acquisition costs as low as possible.
 Calculating your CAC shows you how efficient your sales and marketing are.
 It helps you target the right kind of customers that can boost the growth of your business.